Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux

+$\bullet$ {\it Necessity of quasi-degeneracy.} Is a ground state quasi-degeneracy then required to set up a topologically trivial phase and does it have to be related to spontaneous symmetry breaking of translation symmetry?
 Let us first address the question of degeneracy.
 In the case of LSM clusters they must have a quasi-degeneracy of a multiple of $q$ according to Eq.~(\ref{Eq:universal_relations_many_body}), if they are supposed to belong to a trivial insulating phase, otherwise the sum of the Chern numbers of the ground states could not be zero and the ground states would not be adiabatically connected to localized, hence topologically trivial CDW states.
-On non-LSM clusters that have no long-range structure of period $q$~\footnote{In contrast, a long-range structure of period $q$ could be provided for example by a stripe pattern of impurities that would only break translation symmetry in one direction and would in fact result in a nondegenerate and topologically trivial ground state if the stripe pattern is commensurable with the given cluster.} one expects to find the same quasi-degeneracy~\cite{Osh}.
-If the physical origin of the quasi-degeneracy is the formation of a CDW, then the number of ground states may only change depending on whether the CDW pattern is commensurable with the given cluster as we have seen in Sec.~\ref{sec:second_section}.
+On non-LSM clusters that have no long-range structure of period $q$~\footnote{In contrast, a long-range structure of period $q$ could be provided for example by a stripe pattern of impurities that would only break translation symmetry in one direction and would in fact result in a non-degenerate and topologically trivial ground state if the stripe pattern is commensurable with the given cluster.} one also expects to find quasi-degeneracy~\cite{Osh}.
+If the physical origin of the quasi-degeneracy is the formation of a CDW, then the number of ground states may in fact only change depending on whether the CDW pattern is commensurable with the given cluster as we have seen in Sec.~\ref{sec:second_section}.